JoseCarvalho1026/Http_and_Https/NGINX_Ubuntu.md

 ◻️ `cd /etc/nginx/snippets/` ;

-◻️ `cp snakeoil.conf example.conf` ;
+◻️ `cp snakeoil.conf www.inova.pt.conf` ;

-◻️ `nano example.conf` change certificate names (see certificates) ;
+◻️ `nano www.inova.pt.conf` change certificate names (see certificates) ;

 To install the certificates, you must install "easy-rsa" [Certificates_Installation](https://github.com/JoseCarvalho1026/Certificates_Installation).

-After the installation and configuration do `./easyrsa build-server-full example.example.com nopass` and copy the "*.crt" and "*.key" to the respective places.
+After the installation and configuration do `./easyrsa build-server-full www.inova.pt nopass` and copy the "*.crt" and "*.key" to the respective places.

 To access the internet, it is necessary the configuration of the ports of the [Iptables](https://github.com/JoseCarvalho1026/Iptables/blob/main/Ubuntu.md).